 Sakshi Shinghal

-Sakshi is a 4th year Genetics and Genome Biology Student, minoring in Computer Science.
-She's interested how we can solve more complex biological problems harassing computational power.
+Sakshi is a 4th year Genetics and Genome Biology Student, minoring in CompSci.
 She plans to pursue a PhD in population genetics after graduation.
-She has worked on both wet and dry lab projects, and is current working in Professor Nicholas Provart's lab to help build a gene visualisation tool which will allow researchers to display their information visually in an accessible way.
+She is currently working in the Provart Lab to help build a gene visualisation tool that will allow researchers to display their information visually in an accessible way.
 When she's not in lab you can probably find her counting fish under the sea.

 Rachel Woo